ory/docs/guides/hydra/8-faq/README.md

 This file keeps track of questions and discussions from Gitter and general help with various issues.

+**Please be aware that some things noted here might be highly outdated.
+If you find an outdated section, please create a PR which removes or updates it!**

 <!-- toc -->

 ## How can I control SQL connection limits?